 Information on current notifiable disease restrictions affecting livestock in the East Riding.

-The latest information on Avian Influenza and guidance on how to fulfil the requirements of the zone can be found on the DEFRA web pages (opens in new window) or telephone the DEFRA helpline on 03459 335577 or the council's Animal Health team on 01482 393939.
+The latest information on Avian Influenza and guidance on biosecurity can be found on the DEFRA web pages (opens in new window) or telephone the DEFRA helpline on 03459 335577 or the council's Animal Health team on 01482 393939.

 The maintenance of strict biosecurity procedures will minimise the risk of infection, whilst remaining vigilant for signs of disease and reporting suspicions immediately.